INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 STEP 3

-- Fill out the form of the person responsible for self-assessment (form in the attachment);
+- Complete the form for the person responsible for self-assessment (form attached);

-- Organizational structure diagram for the current year, PDF format, approved;
+- Approved organizational chart for the current year, PDF format;

 - Approved staffing schedule, PDF format;